ray-di/Ray.WebFormModule/README.md

 ```
 Validate all parameters.  `addError` with invalid parameter name and message in case of the validation failed.

-`Ray\Validation\Exception\InvalidArgumentException` thrown on validation failed, But if `@OnFailure` annoted method exists, The result of `@OnFailure` method returns isntead of original.
+`Ray\Validation\Exception\InvalidArgumentException` thrown on validation failed, But if `@OnFailure` annoted method exists, The result of `@OnFailure` method returns instead of original.

 ```php
 use Ray\Validation\Annotation\OnInvalid;